dumgum84/ytp-dl/README.md

             if raw is None:
                 continue
             line = (raw or "").strip("\r")
-            if not line:
+            if not line or line.startswith(":"):
                 continue

-            # Ignore SSE comment keep-alives: ": keep-alive"
-            if line.startswith(":"):
-                continue

-            # Only consume "data:" events
             if not line.startswith("data:"):
                 continue